2014 Primary Election: April 11, 2014

 If You Want to Vote Early

 North Carolina has "one-stop voting."
 One-stop voting allows registered voters to vote early.
-It also lets unregistered voters to both register and vote at the same time.

 North Carolina voters are able to vote by one-stop at all county board of elections offices during regular office hours.
 Some county boards of elections offer additional one-stop sites within the county.
 To determine when your polling place will open for early voting, please visit the North Carolina One Stop Voting List.